harrelfe/blogdown/content/post/classification.md

 sensible looking classifiers (users of regression models would never exclude good data to get an answer).
 Then they have to, in some ill-defined way, construct the classifier to make up for biasing the sample.
-It is simply the case that a classifier trained to a 1/1000 prevalence situation will not be applicable to a population with a vastly different prevalence.
+It is simply the case that a classifier trained to a 1/2 prevalence situation will not be applicable to a population with a 1/1000 prevalence.
 The classifier would have to be re-trained on the new sample, and the patterns detected may change greatly.
  Logistic regression on the other hand elegantly handles this situation by either (1) having as predictors the variables that made the prevalence so low, or (2) recalibrating the intercept (only) for another dataset with much higher prevalence.
-Classifiers' extreme dependence on prevalence may be enough to make some researchers always use probability estimators instead.
-One could go so far as to say that classifiers should not be used at all when there is little variation in the outcome variable, and that only tendencies should be modeled.
+Classifiers' extreme dependence on prevalence may be enough to make some researchers always use probability estimators like logistic regression instead.
+One could go so far as to say that classifiers should not be used at all when there is little variation in the outcome variable, and that only tendencies (probabilities) should be modeled.

 One of the key elements in choosing a method is having a sensitive accuracy scoring rule with the correct statistical properties.
 Experts in machine classification seldom have the background to understand this enormously important issue, and choosing an improper accuracy score such as proportion classified correctly will result in a bogus model.
-This will be discussed in a future blog.
+This is discussed in detail [here]({{< ref "post/class-damage" >}}).